elastos/Elastos/ELA.CR.NewProposal/docs/config.json.md

       "Magic": 2019000,           // The magic number of DPoS network "IPAddress": "192.168.0.1", // The public network IP address of the node.
-      "DPoSPort": 20339,          // The node prot of DPoS network "PrintLevel": 0,            // Log level.
-Level 0 is the highest, 5 is the lowest "SignTolerance": 5,         // The time interval of consensus in seconds "MaxLogsSize": 0,           // Max total logs size in MB "MaxPerLogSize": 0,         // Max per log file size in MB "OriginArbiters": [         // The publickey list of arbiters before CRCOnlyDPOSHeight "02f3876d0973210d5af7eb44cc11029eb63a102e424f0dc235c60adb80265e426e",
+      "DPoSPort": 20339,          // The node prot of DPoS network "SignTolerance": 5,         // The time interval of consensus in seconds "OriginArbiters": [         // The publickey list of arbiters before CRCOnlyDPOSHeight "02f3876d0973210d5af7eb44cc11029eb63a102e424f0dc235c60adb80265e426e",
         "03c96f2469b43dd8d0e6fa3041a6cee727e0a3a6658a9c28d91e547d11ba8014a1",